moonbitlang/moonbit-evolution/proposals/0011-lexmatch-expression-longest.mbt.md

   concepts may lead to confusion and complexity.
 By introducing a separate expression for lexical analysis, we can keep the semantics clear and focused.

-- Which syntaxes/features can be used in regex literals?
+- Which syntaxes/features can be used in regex literals currently?

-  Bascially, the syntax aligned with JavaScript regex literals (with v flag enabled), with the following not supported for now:
+  Bascially, the syntax aligned with JavaScript regex literals (with v flag enabled).

+- What features might be supported in the future?

   - Regex flags (e.g. `i`, `g`, `m`, etc.)
   - Lookahead and lookbehind assertions (e.g. `(?=...)`, `(?!...)`, etc.)